Custom Development

 Outline a decision tree for a simulation task where a Tier 1 tech must decide whether to resolve a user's software issue directly or escalate it to Tier 2.
 Include factors like issue complexity, user permissions, and estimated resolution time.

-- Adapt & Specify: Modify these example prompts with your specific module topic, concepts, and learner context.
+- Adapt & Specify: Modify these example prompts with the specific module topic, concepts, and learner context.

 - Provide Context: Give the AI background information (e.g., target audience, learning objectives) for more relevant responses.

-- Iterate: If the first response isn't perfect, refine your prompt and ask again.
+- Iterate: If the first response isn't perfect, refine the prompt and ask again.
 Try asking for alternatives or different formats.

-- Combine: Use AI as a brainstorming partner or draft assistant, then apply your expertise to finalize the content.
+- Combine: Use AI as a brainstorming partner or draft assistant, then apply team expertise to finalize the content.

-The PS ID Companion builds on these AI best practices and is your go-to tool for planning, brainstorming, and generating high-quality instructional prompts tailored to Per Scholas modules.
+The PS ID Companion builds on these AI best practices and is the development team’s go-to tool for planning, brainstorming, and generating high-quality instructional prompts tailored to Per Scholas modules.
 Use it to:

 - Get prompt suggestions for labs, scenarios, and assessments